-Normally, an injured worker would hire a workers’ compensation lawyer for help after a work injury.
-For the above situations, the injured worker may need to work with a lawyer who specializes in these specific industry accidents.
+An injured worker would normally hire a workers’ compensation lawyer for help after a work injury.
+For the above situations, the injured worker may need to work with a lawyer specializing in these industry accidents.

-Other times, an employee might not know whether or not they are covered by workers’ compensation and can reach out to a Georgia workers’ compensation lawyer for help.
+Other times, an employee might not know whether or not workers’ compensation covers them and can contact a Georgia workers’ compensation lawyer for help.
 Some employers are not straightforward about coverage with their employers (or might not carry the coverage they are supposed to have).
-If you need help or have questions after a work injury, contact John Foy & Associates for a FREE consultation at (404) 400-4000.

 When Are Injuries Not Covered By Workers’ Compensation?

-Even when an employee is covered by workers’ compensation, there are certain situations where they may not receive benefits after an injury.
-Work importantly, after a work injury you should:
+Even when workers’ compensation covers an employee, there are certain situations where they may not receive benefits when an injury happens.
+After a work injury, you should:

-- Report the injury to a supervisor right away and no later than 30 days after the accident happens
+- Report the injury to a supervisor immediately and no later than 30 days after the accident.

-- Complete and file a Form WC-14 with the SBWC.
+- Complete and file Form WC-14 with the SBWC.

 - Send a copy of the form to your employer and the insurance company.

-- See an authorized doctor as soon as possible, and follow their treatment instructions.
+- See an authorized doctor immediately, and follow their treatment instructions.

-If you are denied any benefits, you do have the option to request a hearing before the SBWC.
+You can request a hearing before the SBWC if you are denied any benefits.
 An administrative law judge (ALJ) will listen to both sides of the claim and determine whether you should receive any benefits and, if so, what they should be.

 It’s best to work with an experienced workers’ compensation lawyer who can represent you during this hearing (and the rest of your case).

 Statute of Limitations for Workers’ Compensation Claims in Georgia